China orders 'unprecedented' lockdown of two cities at virus epicenter

 If it does so, it will be the sixth international public health emergency to be declared in the last decade.
 A WHO news conference is expected some time after 1800 GMT.

-Chinese authorities gave no new details on the numbers of virus infections but it has been reported in Beijing, Shanghai and Hong Kong, and several other countries including the United States, stoking fears it is already spreading worldwide.
+Chinese authorities gave no new details on the numbers of virus infections but it has been reported in Beijing, Shanghai and Hong Kong.
+Of eight known cases worldwide, Thailand has confirmed four, while Japan, South Korea, Taiwan and the United States have reported one each.

+In a report on Wednesday, Imperial College London said it estimated a total of 4,000 cases of the coronavirus in Wuhan alone as of Jan.
+18, an infection rate based on the number of cases reported in China and elsewhere.

-Wuhan’s city government said it would shut down all urban transport networks and suspend outgoing flights from 10 a.m.
+Wuhan shut down all urban transport networks and suspended outgoing flights from 10 a.m.
 (0200 GMT).
 Domestic media said some airlines were operating after the deadline, however.

-State media broadcast images of one of Wuhan’s transport hubs, the Hankou rail station, nearly deserted, with gates blocked or barred.
+Wuhan’s Hankou rail station was nearly deserted, with gates blocked, state broadcasts showed.
 The government urged citizens not to leave the city.

 State media reported highway toll booths around Wuhan were closing down, which would effectively cut off road exits.
-Guards were patrolling major highways, one resident told Reuters.
+Guards were patrolling highways, one resident told Reuters.

 As the city slipped into isolation, residents thronged into hospitals for checks and scrambled for supplies, clearing out supermarket shelves and queuing for petrol.

-Authorities in Huanggang ordered indoor entertainment venues including cinemas and internet cafes to close and were asking citizens not to leave other than under special circumstances.
+Authorities in Huanggang ordered indoor entertainment venues including cinemas and internet cafes to close.

-Of eight known cases worldwide, Thailand has confirmed four, while Japan, South Korea, Taiwan and the United States have reported one each.

 During a visit to Wuhan, Vice Premier Sun Chunlan said authorities needed to be open about the virus and efforts to contain it, the official Xinhua news agency said.